Structure of Pitch-Pattern Motifs in Major League Baseball: Methods

 \section{Methods}

 Release speed directly shapes hitter timing and provides a consistent lens, in contrast to subjective pitch names.
 When a repertoire combining fastballs with breaking or off-speed pitches is grouped by speed ranges, pitching strategies can be examined within an objective pattern space, avoiding reliance on pitcher-specific and subjective pitch-type labels.
-To balance representational fidelity with statistical stability, we coarse-grain pitches into $N_G=6$ release-speed groups, as summarized in Table~\ref{table:pitch_type}, preserving the dominant strategic structure while keeping combinatorial noise manageable.
+To simplify pitch-pattern motif analysis, we adopt the pitch-type classification provided by Statcast~\cite{Statcast}.
+In the Statcast interface, 18 pitch types are grouped into six categories based on internal classification criteria: fastball group, off-speed group, curveball group, slider group, knuckleball, and other pitches.
+We analyze pitch sequence with these six categories as listed in Table~\ref{table:pitch_type}.
+This mapping reduces the pitch-pattern motif space from $18^L$ to $6^L$ while preserving the dominant strategic structures.

-For each pitcher, we arrange the season’s pitch sequence chronologically and extract temporal pitch motifs using a sliding window of length $L\in\{1,2,3,4,5\}$ applied to the coarse-grained pitch groups listed in Table~\ref{table:pitch_type}.
+For each pitcher, we arrange the season’s pitch sequence chronologically and extract temporal pitch-pattern motifs using a sliding window of length $L\in\{1,2,3,4,5\}$ applied to the coarse-grained pitch groups listed in Table~\ref{table:pitch_type}.
 Let $p_{L,i}$ denote the empirical probability of observing pitch-pattern motif $i$ of length $L$, computed as its relative frequency within the sequence.
 For example, when $L=1$, the motifs correspond directly to the original temporal sequence of coarse-grained pitch groups.
-In Fig.~\ref{fig:motif_definition}(a), the probability of motif $i=0$ is $p_{L=1,i=0}=2/20$.
+In Fig.~\ref{fig:motif_definition}(a), the probability of pitch-pattern motif $i=0$ is $p_{L=1,i=0}=3/20$.
 When $L=2$, temporally adjacent pairs of pitch groups are treated as single motifs, yielding a total of 19 motifs.
-The probability of the $G_3$-$G_5$ motif is then evaluated as $2/19$.
+The probability of the $G_3$-$G_5$ pitch-pattern motif is then evaluated as $2/19$.
+For notational convenience, we encode each pitch-pattern motif in base-6 by mapping $G_0, \ldots, G_5$ to digits $0, \ldots, 5$, respectively.
+In this notation, for example, the first $L=5$ pitch-pattern motif in Fig.~\ref{fig:motif_definition}(c), $(G_5,G_1,G_4,G_0,G_4)$, is written as $51404_{(6)}$.
+We use this base-6 notation consistently in the following tables and figures.

-To quantify the temporal diversity of pitch patterns, we compute the Shannon entropy ($H_L$) and the inverse Simpson index ($D_L$) from the motif distribution $\{p_{L,i}\}$.
+To quantify the temporal diversity of pitch patterns, we compute the Shannon entropy ($H_L$) and the inverse Simpson index ($D_L$) from the pitch-pattern motif distribution $\{p_{L,i}\}$.
 The Shannon entropy primarily captures the informational richness of the distribution and is defined as

 The inverse Simpson index $D_L$ characterizes the concentration of probability mass among a limited number of dominant motifs, yielding the effective number of dominant pitch-pattern motifs, and is given by